mslinklater/Prometheus/README.md

-# FaffAboutEngine
+# Prometheus
-A bunch of stuff to faff about with
+A selectio of tech glued together in a framework.
+Used for prototyping or experimentation.

 ## Required